-- TOEFL: must achieve at least 580 (paper-based) or 90 (internet-based) with a score of 21 in each of 4 testing sections (internet-based).
-Please ensure that Quest's institution code 8341 is included on the TOEFL sheet. - IELTS: must achieve a score of 6.5 in each of the four areas (reading, speaking, listening, writing), are strongly encouraged to apply. - Duolingo: must achieve a minimum score of 110 or higher.
-Applicants should submit their results directly through the online or app-based service. - Pearson Test of English: must achieve a minimum overall score of 65 with minimum scores of 60 in each section. - Cambridge English Scale (previously the Cambridge Advanced Exam CAE, and the Cambridge Proficiency Exam CPE): must achieve a minimum overall score of 180.
+- TOEFL: must achieve at least 575 (paper-based) or 90 (internet-based) with a score of no less than 20 in each of the 4 testing sections.
+Please ensure that Quest's institution code 8341 is included on the TOEFL sheet. - IELTS: must achieve a score of 6.5 overall, with no less than 6.0 in each of the four areas (reading, speaking, listening, writing). - Duolingo: must achieve a minimum score of 110 or higher.
+Applicants should submit their results directly through the online or app-based service. - Pearson Test of English: must achieve a minimum overall score of 60 with minimum scores of 55 in each section. - Cambridge English C1 Advanced or C2 Proficiency: (previously the Cambridge Advanced Exam CAE, and the Cambridge Proficiency Exam CPE; new): must achieve a minimum overall score of 180.